Chase Sapphire Preferred Vs. Ink Business Preferred: Which Is Better?

 Both cards have bonus categories, though the rewards structures are still very different:

-• The Chase Sapphire Preferred offers 3x points on dining, 2x points on travel, and 10% anniversary bonus points (calculated from base points earned)
+• The Chase Sapphire Preferred offers 3x points on dining, 3x points on online groceries and select streaming services, 2x points on travel, and 10% anniversary bonus points (calculated from base points earned)

 Winner: I don’t think there’s an obvious answer here, and that it really depends on your spending profile.
-The Sapphire Preferred has some great bonus categories, but the Ink Business Preferred bonus categories are awesome as well.
+The Sapphire Preferred has some great bonus categories, but the Ink Business Preferred bonus categories are also awesome.
+I love how the Sapphire Preferred offers 3x points on dining, while I love how the Ink Preferred offers 3x points on travel.

 Earn up to 3x points on travel with the Ink Preferred